 “Artful Remembrance: Reading, Writing, and Reconstructing the Fallen State in Lu Ji’s ‘Bian wang’.”
 In Wendy Swartz and Robert Campany, eds., Memory in Medieval China.
-Under contract with Brill.
+Leiden: Brill, 2018.
+10-35.

 “The Struggling Buddhist Mind: Shen Yue.”
-In Zong-qi Cai, ed., Stories of Chinese Poetic Culture: Earliest Times through the Tang.
-New York: Columbia University Press, forthcoming in 2018.
+In Zong-qi Cai, ed., How to Read Chinese Poetry in Context: Poetic Culture from Antiquity Through the Tang.
+New York: Columbia University Press, 2018.
+146-156.

 “The Art of Wartime Propaganda: Chen Lin’s Xi Written on behalf of Yuan Shao and Cao Cao.”
 Early Medieval China 23 (2017): 42-66.